 - 3 tablespoons Karo syrup

-- 1 packet unflavored gelatin (Knox or a generic version)
+- 1 packet unflavored gelatin powder (Knox or a generic version)

 - ¾ cup flour